 About Us

 All Saints, Chedburgh is part of the Suffolk Heights Benefice which is comprised of the parishes of Chevington, Chedburgh, Depden, Hargrave, Hawkedon and Rede.
-A common worship eucharist service is held at Chedburgh every second Sunday of the month with occasional other services.
-The building is Grade II* listed.
+A Common Worship Eucharist Service is held in the church every second Sunday of the month and Common Worship Morning Prayer on every third Sunday, with occasional other services.

 The parish of Chedburgh is the second largest community in the Benefice.
 The church, which seats up to 70 people, stands in a prominent position alongside the busy A143 Bury St Edmunds to Haverhill road.